yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Two runbooks have authoring status as published: ASRSQLFailover, and ASRWEBFailover.](images/image70.png "Runbooks")

-    > **Note:** When you configure the ASR Recovery Plan for the IaaS deployment, you will use the SQL Runbook as a Pre-Failover Action and the Web Runbook as a Post-Failover action.
+    > **Note**: When you configure the ASR Recovery Plan for the IaaS deployment, you will use the SQL Runbook as a Pre-Failover Action and the Web Runbook as a Post-Failover action.
 They will run both ways and have been written to take the "Direction" of the failover into account when running.

     Next, you will create a variable in Azure Automation that contains settings (such as resource group names and VM names) that describe your environment.
 This information is required by the runbooks you imported.
 Using variables allows you to avoid hard-coding this information in the runbooks themselves.